Code SmellWhat is a Code Smell, what types exist and what is its effect?

 Basically, there are also other Code Smells that also make the code difficult to read and understand, such as meaningless, too short or too long names, redundant code, the forced use of design patterns, complex branching and deep nesting.

-For a complete overview of code smells, take a look at Martin Fowler’s work.
-You can find more information here »
+For a complete overview of code smells, take a look at the work of Martin Fowler.
+You can find information about it here »